SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 #### Application Server Resource Naming Convention

-To illustrate this integration example, all JNDI names local to the JBoss application server have the following prefix:
+For illustration purposes, all JNDI names local to the JBoss application server have the following prefix:

 | **Resource** | **Prefix** |
 | JNDI names | java:/jms/[resource name] |

 #### Application Server Resources

-The following JBoss Application Server resources are required for the integration example in this document.
+The following JBoss Application Server resources are required for the sample.

 | **Resource** | **Value** | **Description** |
 | Resource Adapter | N/A | The name of the Solace JMS Resource Adapter module as referenced in the JBoss ‘resource-adapters:4.0’ subsystem. |